barnaszecsi/Notes/shoeCleaning/shoeCleaning.md

 ### Clean the laces

-1. Soak the laces in warm water with liquid soap and brush it with nubuk brush `hard side`
+1. Soak the laces in hot/warm water with washing liquide for 5 minutes and brush it with nubuk brush `hard side`

 ### Brushing suede